top of page

 The engine being lowered into the engine bay, using a sling to avoid any damage to paintwork etc.

 Below, the engine installed with all the engine mounts fitted and the new exhaust manifold fitted.
-It's quite a snug fit, so a great
+It's quite a snug fit, so a great deal of careful manoeuvring is needed before finally settling it in the right position.

 The engine installed and the exhaust fitted, along with the driveshafts etc. The Emerald ECU is set with a basic map that will suffice for now, and will allow the car to be driven for an MOT and suspension alignment.
 Then it will go to Emerald themselves for a proper dyno set up, so we'll see what figures it produces.
 Below shows the new Piper performance exhaust which produces a very pleasing note.